 Natural alternatives like jute twine, cotton string, and a sprig of fresh herbs or dehydrated citrus are trendy choices today.

-The below list includes simple nature-inspired elements.
+The below list includes simple nature-inspired elements that you could easily dress up any of my best gift ideas for tree lovers or those in tune with caring for nature.
 Most can be sourced for free from gardens, parks, your pantry or your craft box.

 You can mix and match the different DIY gift topper ideas to create a unique and personalized look or keep it simple with just a few well-chosen embellishments.